 - #5 Create Additional Sources Of Income

-- Whether you have existing savings or have invested in any savings instruments like mutual funds, PPF, FD, and the expected returns from them
+- Whether you have any existing savings or have invested in any saving instruments the expected returns from them.

 #2 Clear Off Your Loans Quickly

 A majority of people feel that their inability to save efficiently as well as existing loans and liabilities are a big reason behind them not being able to contribute towards building a retirement fund.

 It’s important to know that the first step towards accumulating wealth is to plug the financial leakages.
 Make a note of all your expenses, loans and liabilities against your cash inflow.

 Now prioritize your loan repayment strategy based on the interest rate each loan attracts.
 If it’s a short term loan like credit card loan, clear it faster to avoid high-interest rates.

 This will ensure you don’t fall into a debt trap.
 The cash flow sheet will also help you to know the exact state of your savings and accordingly you should make monthly provisions to pay off your loans.

 Most financial planners say that your emergency fund should have three to six months of your expenses, and it should be in a liquid instrument.
 An emergency fund is an accumulated corpus that is supposed to help you in case of dire need like a sudden loss of income, patchy employment situations or any other event that poses a risk to your finances.
 For the same reason emergency funds should be in liquid instruments like ultra short term debt funds, liquid funds, short term funds etc. These are less prone to short term fluctuations and the risk of losing money in a short period is lower.
 Not only will debt instruments such as liquid funds